brainframe-me/dynamodb-titan/README.md

 - Reboot your machine

-After having issued "vagrant up" followed by a "vagrant provision", and having waited for some time for the correct dockers to be downloaded and initialized, you should be able to access your new local empty Titan graph server:
+After having issued "vagrant up", and having waited for some time for the correct dockers to be downloaded and initialized, you should be able to access your new local empty Titan graph server:

 - (via browser) http://localhost:8182/graphs